sturmer/sturmer/README.md

 Before joining Glia, I've worked in [hospitality](https://amadeus.com/en), [banking](https://allitude.it/), [urban mobility](https://bolt.eu/), and [Opera](https://www.opera.com/).

-I failed a few times in life but only when I wasn't given the choice to keep going.

 #### Web

 I own the domains [gergel.im](https://www.gergel.im) and [ciccarelli.dev](https://ciccarelli.dev).
 One is hosted by GitHub Pages, the other by Netlify.
 My provider is [Gandi](https://gandi.net).